Silla: Culture

 A significant number of Silla tombs can still be found in Gyeongju, the capital of Silla.
 Silla tombs consist of a stone chamber surrounded by a soil mound.
 The historic area around Gyeongju was added to the UNESCO World Heritage list in 2000.
 Much of it is also protected as part of Gyeongju National Park.
 Additionally, two villages near Gyeongju named Hahoe and Yangdong Folk Village were submitted for UNESCO heritages in 2008 or later by related cities and the South Korean government.
 Since the tombs were harder to break into than those of Baekje, a larger number of objects has been preserved.
 Notable amongst these are Silla's elaborate gold crowns and jewelry.

 The massive Bronze Bell of King Seongdeok the Great of Silla is known to produce a distinctive sound.
 Cheomseongdae near Gyeongju is the oldest extant astronomical observatory in East Asia but some disagree on its exact functions.
 It was built during the reign of Queen Seondeok (632–647).

+It was from Silla that Korea's oldest extant genre of poems, known as hyangga, developed and were recorded.
+Additionally, among the three kingdoms, Silla has the best preserved ancient Korean literature written in Classical Chinese, which includes the hanshi poetry of Ch'oe Ch'i-wŏn, as well as the travelogue of Buddhist monk Hyecho.

 Muslim traders brought the name "Silla" to the world outside the traditional East Asian sphere through the Silk Road.
 Geographers of the Arab and Persian world, including ibn Khurdadhbih, al-Masudi, Dimashiki, Al-Nuwayri, and al-Maqrizi, left records about Silla.

 The current descendants to the Silla dynasty fall under the Park name.
 Family records since the last ruler have been provided, but these records have yet to be fully verified.